Garrett Cooper Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The Padres pitching staff is 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.
+- The Padres have a 3.98 team ERA that ranks 10th across all league pitching staffs.

-- The lefty last pitched on Thursday against the Washington Nationals, when he went five innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Friday against the New York Yankees, when he threw 6 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.